vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 ---
 sidebar_position: 3
-title: Margin and positions
+title: Margin and leverage
 hide_title: false
 description: How margin is calculated and used.
 ---

 import NetworkParameter from '@site/src/components/NetworkParameter';

 Trading margined derivatives (such as futures) allows you to create leveraged positions, meaning you only need some of the notional value of an instrument to place orders.

 Margin is the amount of the market's settlement asset that's required to keep your positions open and orders funded.
 You can think of margin as the 'down payment' to open a position.
 Leverage, meanwhile, describes how many times larger is the notional value of that position compared to the margin you have dedicated to it.

 For example, if you need 20 DAI to open a position worth 100 DAI: your leverage is 5x and your initial margin is 20% of the full value.

 Hypothetical changes in a position's value are called unrealised profit and loss.

-Vega offers two ways to manage your margin, [isolated margin](#isolated-margin), which lets you choose how much leverage each position will have, and [cross margin](#cross-margining) which changes your leverage amount based on market movements, and how your other positions are doing.
+## Margin modes

+There are two ways the protocol lets you manage your leverage: cross-market margin or isolated margin.
+You can switch between the margin modes as long as you have enough to support the margin requirement for your potential position in the new mode.

+* **Cross margining** provides a capital-efficient use of margin, particularly when trading on multiple markets using the same settlement asset.
+You can't control the amount of margin (and thus leverage) that you use on your position but the market sets money aside and returns it if it's not required.
+* **Isolated margin** provides a way to control how much you set aside for margin and thus choose your leverage amount.
+The amount of margin set aside is static, unless you increase your position.
+If the market turns against your position, it could be closed out more quickly.

+Cross margining is the default mode, so to use isolated margin you'll need to switch before submitting your order.
+Once you choose isolated margin on a market, your orders will continue to use that mode unless you update it to cross margining.

+Overall, the margin tolerance of open orders and positions is determined by the market's risk model and market conditions.
+The larger the position and the more volatile the market, the greater the amount of margin that will need to be set aside.
+The volatility tolerance of the market is driven by the risk model.

+When placing order on a market, you can set your margin factor when using isolated margin, or the protocol will calculate the initial margin required, when using cross margining.
+The required funds will be moved into a margin account for that market.
+If your key's general account doesn't have enough in it to fund this, the order will be rejected.

 :::tip Try it out
 [Use Console ↗](https://console.fairground.wtf) to trade with cross margin or isolated margin.
 The leverage slider lets you set your isolated margin level.